mymeiyi/incubator-doris/docs/en/docs/admin-manual/http-actions/fe/bootstrap-action.md

     * `queryPort` is the MySQL protocol port of the FE node.
     * `rpcPort` is the thrift RPC port of the FE node.
     * `maxReplayedJournal` represents the maximum metadata journal id currently played back by the FE node.
-    * `arrowFlightSqlPort` is the Arrow Flight SQL port of the FE node.

 ## Examples